Samuel Dietz (B.S. ’20)

 Service member’s point of contact is Cornerstone’s School Certifying Official.
 This person can be a liaison between other offices on campus to support the student through academic and financial advising, disability services, and career counseling.

 Cornerstone University has two Financial Aid professionals who are trained SCOs (School Certifying Officials) and points of contact for service members.
-Jana Lamberts serves TUG and GRTS students.
-Kim Desgranges serves CU Online students.
+Jana Lamberts serves as the primary point of contact.
+Erika Carlson serves as the assistant point of contact.

 Cornerstone University will allow Service members and reservists to be readmitted to a program if they are temporarily unable to attend class or have to suspend their studies due to service requirements.